The oral examination (viva voce)

 Examiners are advised that their judgement of the thesis should be based on what may reasonably be expected of a diligent and capable student after completion of the prescribed period of research and with due regard to the University's criteria for the degree for which the thesis has been submitted.

 Oral examinations that are held in person are normally held within the University.
 Fully or partially remote vivas are also permitted.
-All vivas must be recorded, irrespective of whether they are held in-person or remotely (please refer to the Viva policy and guidance for full details).
 The student’s supervisor should be available to the student prior to and following the oral examination, to offer advice and support to the student.

 The supervisor does not normally attend the viva unless there has been prior agreement by all parties that they may do so.
 If the supervisor is permitted to attend, they should enter and leave the room at the same time as the student and should participate in the discussion only if asked to provide clarification on a specific matter.